Management Board: Oliver Samwer (CEO), Alexander Kudlich

 Right to information according to Art.
 15 GDPR: You have the right to obtain information about the personal data processed by us, the processing purposes, the categories of processed personal data, the recipients or categories of recipients to whom your data was or are being disclosed, the planned period of storage or the criteria for determining the duration of storage, the right of correction, deletion, limitation of processing, objection to processing, complaint to a supervisory authority, the origin of your data, if they were not collected by us, the existence of automated decision-making including profiling and possibly significant information on the logic applied and the scope and intended impact of such processing, as well as your right to be informed of what guarantees according to Art.
-46 GDPR exist in case of redirection of data in third countries;
+46 GDPR exist in case of redirection of data in third countries.

 Right to Correction

 Right to correction according to Art.
-16 GDPR: You have the right to immediate correction of incorrect data concerning you and/or completion of incomplete data;
+16 GDPR: You have the right to immediate correction of incorrect data concerning you and/or completion of incomplete data.

 Right to Deletion

 Right to deletion according to Art.
 17 DSGVO: You have the right to demand the deletion of your personal data if the requirements of Art.
 17 (1) GDPR are met.
-This right does not apply if the processing is necessary for the exercise of the right to freedom of expression and information, for the fulfillment of a legal obligation, for reasons of public interest or for the pursuit, exercise or defense of rights;
+This right does not apply if the processing is necessary for the exercise of the right to freedom of expression and information, for the fulfillment of a legal obligation, for reasons of public interest or for the pursuit, exercise or defense of rights.

 Right to Restriction of Processing

 Right to restriction of processing according to Art.
-18 GDPR: You have the right to demand the restriction of the processing of your personal data provided that the correctness of your data is verified, if you refuse to delete your data due to inadmissible data processing and instead restrict the processing of your data, if you need your data for the assertion, exercise, or defense of legal rights, after we no longer require these data for their purpose, or if you have objected for reasons of your particular situation, as long as it is not ascertained, whether our legitimate reasons prevail;
+18 GDPR: You have the right to demand the restriction of the processing of your personal data provided that the correctness of your data is verified, if you refuse to delete your data due to inadmissible data processing and instead restrict the processing of your data, if you need your data for the assertion, exercise, or defense of legal rights, after we no longer require these data for their purpose, or if you have objected for reasons of your particular situation, as long as it is not ascertained, whether our legitimate reasons prevail.

 Information to Third Parties

-Right to information in accordance to Art.
+Right to information in accordance with Art.
 19 GDPR: If you exercise the right to correct, delete, or limit the processing towards the responsible contact, this person is obliged to inform all recipients who have been disclosed personal data about the correction, deletion, or limitation of processing of the data, unless this is impossible or requires a disproportionate effort.
-You have the right to be informed about the respective recipients;
+You have the right to be informed about the respective recipients.

 Right to Data Portability

 Right to data portability according to Art.
-20 GDPR: You have the right to receive your personal data provided to us in a structured, common, and machine-readable format or to request transmission to another responsible person, insofar as this is technically feasible;
+20 GDPR: You have the right to receive your personal data provided to us in a structured, common, and machine-readable format or to request transmission to another responsible person, insofar as this is technically feasible.

 Right to Withdraw the Declaration of Consent under Data-Processing Law

 Right to revoke granted consent according to Art.
 7 (3) GDPR: You have the right to revoke consent provided in the processing of data at any time with effect for the future.
 In the case of revocation, we will delete the respective data immediately, as far as further processing cannot be legally justified for processing without consent.
-The revocation of consent does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation;
+The revocation of consent does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.